American Thrombosis & Hemostasis Network

 Monitor plasma FVIII activity using a chromogenic assay or one-stage clotting assay.
 If one-stage clotting assay is used, multiply result by a conversion factor of 2 to determine FVIII activity level.

-The most common adverse reactions reported in clinical trials (>0.5%) were dizziness and hypersensitivity.
+The most common adverse reactions reported in clinical trials (>0.5% of subjects) were Factor VIII inhibition in previously untreated patients (PUPs), dizziness, and hypersensitivity.

 Indications for AFSTYLA